Announcing Finalists for 2019 Open Call

 Staging Construction: Michelle Chang, Steven Chodoriwsky, T+E+A+M

 Materials & Applications is pleased to announce the finalists for Staging Construction.
 Launched in 2017, Staging Construction is a call for projects that explore construction as both a practice and a performance.
 Construction can seem a rather dry affair for a public installation.
-After all, logistics, staging, industry standards, and manual labor are not the seductive tools of design.
-Yet recent attention to participatory design processes, preoccupation with industrial readymades, satirization of DIY building culture, archeology of building sites, and competitions around demolition suggest that our cultural field is attending to these unseen endeavors intrinsic to the production of architecture.
+After all, logistics, staging, industry standards, and manual labor are not seductive tools of design.
+Yet recent attention to participatory design processes, preoccupation with industrial readymades, satirization of DIY building culture, archeology of building sites, and competitions around demolition suggest that our cultural field is attending to these unseen endeavors that are intrinsic to the production of architecture.

 In the first round, M&A received over 75 proposals from local, national, and international teams to produce a public program and installation.
 The Contemporary Council of M&A (CCMA) selected three projects for development in the final round:

 Additionally, four teams were selected

 Each of the finalists will move on to a second round of design development, and a final project will be selected by the end of 2018 and exhibited in 2019.
 The final project will receive $30,000 in funding, which goes directly to material costs, fabrication, artist fees, travel and accommodations, and additional programming envisioned by the selected team.